 International Climate Change Law

-This seminar taught by Stephen Porter, who is a consultant and the former Director of the Climate Change Program at the Center for International Environmental Law, will provide an overview of the international response to climate change through the United Nations Framework Convention on Climate Change (UNFCCC) with a focus on the effectiveness of existing approaches and the current status of negotiations.
-We will cover the negotiation, structure and implementation of both the UNFCCC and the Kyoto Protocol.
+This seminar taught by Eliza Northrop, who is an Associate with the International Climate Initiative at the World Resources Institute (WRI), will provide an overview of the international response to climate change through the United Nations Framework Convention on Climate Change (UNFCCC) with a focus on the effectiveness of existing approaches and implementation of the recently signed Paris Agreement, as well as discussing the negotiations and where we are going from here.
+We will cover the negotiation, structure and implementation of the UNFCCC, the Kyoto Protocol, and the Paris Agreement.
 The seminar will also track current events and news reports that relate to climate change in order to relate these sometimes abstract concepts currently in the news.
-We will also explore the ongoing effort to negotiate the post-2012 international climate regime and why the effort has proved elusive despite wide agreement that human induced climate change is occurring and risks grave consequences.
-The seminar will examine examples of how climate change interacts with other bodies of international law (e.g., the Ozone Treaty, Human Rights, Law of the Sea).
+The seminar may examine examples of how climate change interacts with other bodies of international law (e.g., the Ozone Treaty, Human Rights, Law of the Sea).
 We will conclude by examining selected topics relating to climate law and policy in the United States and considering the role for law in the transition to a low-carbon future.

-For more information on these seminars and obtaining a certificate or CLE credit, email firstname.lastname@example.org.
+For more information on this seminars and obtaining a certificate or CLE credit, email firstname.lastname@example.org.